 (A) The following standards are mandatory:

-(1) The detention center complies with applicable federal, state and local sanitation, safety and health codes and is inspected at least annually for compliance.
+(4) The detention center complies with applicable federal, state and local sanitation, safety and health codes and is inspected at least annually for compliance.
 Written reports of inspections by state or local authorities should be kept on file as assurance of continuing compliance with these codes.

-(8) Written policy and procedure govern the control and use of all flammable, toxic and caustic materials.
-All flammable, toxic, caustic materials should be stored in secure areas that are inaccessible to juveniles and a prescribed system should be used to account for their distribution.
-Juveniles should never possess such items unless under the close supervision of qualified staff.
+(11) Written policy and procedure govern the control and use of all flammable, toxic and caustic materials.
+All flammable, toxic, caustic materials should be stored in secure areas that are inaccessible to children and a prescribed system should be used to account for their distribution.
+Children should never possess such items unless under the close supervision of staff.